petema3/recharge-themekit/README.md

 # Environment variables

-This cli requires 2 environment variables.
+This cli requires 2 environment variables inside your `.env` file.
 RECHARGE_APP_URL, which is just the url you go to when going to the recharge app from your platform's admin.
 And RECHARGE_SESSION_TOKEN which is manually retrieved from the `session` cookie while on the `RECHARGE_APP_URL`.

 The `session` cookie is inaccessible from javascript since it is a http only cookie.
 So you just need to copy it manually from your browser.